-According to a recent report published by Allied Market Research, titled, “Wireless EV charging market by Power Source, Installation, Distribution Channel, and Vehicle Type: Opportunity Analysis and Industry Forecast, 2020–2030,”the global Wireless EV charging market was valued at $7.6million in 2019, and is projected to reach $701.4 million by 2030, registering a CAGR of 45.8% from 2020 to 2030.
+According to a recent report published by Allied Market Research, titled, “Wireless EV Charging Market by Power Source, Charging Method, Installation, Distribution Channel, and Vehicle Type: Opportunity Analysis and Industry Forecast, 2020–2030,”the global Wireless EV charging market was valued at $7.6 million in 2019, and is projected to reach $210.1 million by 2030, registering a CAGR of 36.4% from 2020 to 2030.

 Increase in sales of electric vehicles (EVs), constant advancements in portable electronics as well as wearables, and frequent need for harvesting ambient RF energy are expected to drive the growth of the global wireless electric vehicle charging market during the forecast period.
-However, expensive technology for its integration and slower charging as compared to other charging technologies hamper the wireless charging for electric vehicle market growth.
+However, expensive technology for its integration and slower charging as compared to other charging technologies hamper the market growth.

 Crude oil, which is extracted and processed to form diesel and petrol, is the key source of ignition in vehicles.
 In the past few decades, oil prices have augmented at an alarming rate, making it difficult for low- and middle-class consumers to afford travel.
 Increase in oil prices have urged consumers to shift toward energy-efficient alternatives, which reduce the overall cost per km.
 This is anticipated to drive the demand for electric vehicles as compared to fuel-driven vehicles, thus, boosting the growth of the electric vehicle charging system market.